Back to Blog

 *Never use colloidal silver long-term.
 Only use it when necessary.
 If the infection persists for more than 1 week, seek an alternative medicine doctor like an acupuncturist for further assistance.

-2. Use heat: hot compresses on your head used several times a day help ease the pain.
+A hot compress on your head several times a day helps ease sinus pressure pain.
 Spicy foods like horseradish, salsa, and wasabi can loosen and expel the phlegm.

 Skin Allergies